 - 1/2 - 1 tablespoon sugar (or to taste, optional)

 - Remove heads from prawns, deveined but leave the body and tail shells intact, cut away the feet (feelers).
-Wash and pat dry with kitchen towel.
+Wash and pat dry with a kitchen towel.

 - In the same frying pan, fry garlic and ginger until fragrant, about 30 seconds.
 Add sauce and brings to a boil.